rhysmoggs/ms1-bakes-by-noemie/README.md

 navbar

-added offer banner on very top of website above the navbar and logo, made a bright and attractive colour to draw the eyes. added two images linking to click and collect and home delivery section/pages on website.
+added offer banner on very top of website above the navbar and logo, made a bright and attractive colour to draw the eyes. removed the hero image to and replaced with two images linking to click and collect and home delivery section/pages on website. added responsive elements to the shop link images, with them stacking on a smaller device and then displaying side-by-side on medium(larger?) devices and upwards.

-hero image
+I used bootsrtraps col-12 col-md-6 class to do this, (check screen breakpoints) but have intentions to create my own custom css styling and media queries if time permits this. used custom css to style the buttons

+added a bootstrap card but could alter this, for displaying the Meet the Team/About Us section, along with an image of a staff memeber.

 footer